SafiaSFU/Poverty_Level_Calculator/README.md

 This calculator helps visualize and classify household income levels relative to federal poverty guidelines, incorporating location-specific thresholds to increase accuracy.

-## Data

-This project uses a dataset file `Poverty_data.txt` which contains population size, poor people, and the poverty rate by location.
-The data is based on the official U.S. federal poverty guidelines, sourced from the Department of Health and Human Services (HHS).

-The file is included in this repository for reference and use with the Python program.